 Dip the edges of your cookie cutters in flour, then use them to cut your cookies from the dough.
 If you don’t have shape cookie cutters, you can use the top of a glass to make standard circle shapes.
 Place cookies 1/2” apart on an ungreased non-stick cookie sheet.
 When you run out of contiguous dough to cut shapes from, you can take the remaining dough, roll it into a ball, then roll it out and cut more.
 Repeat with the second ball of dough.

-When you have a full cookie sheet, bake it for 7-8 minutes, until the edges are light brown.
-Then transfer the cookies to a cooling rack and continue with additional cookies.
+When you have a full cookie sheet, bake it for 5-8 minutes, until the edges are light golden brown.
+Then transfer the cookies to a wire rack to cool and continue with additional cookies.
 (You will want to have 2-4 cookie sheets to allow the sheets to cool before putting more cookie dough on them.)

 (Optional) Once your cookies have cooled (around 30 minutes), decorate them with icing.
-You can use a butter knife to spread the icing, or you can use a piping bag with small decorator tips to place the icing exactly where you want it.
+You can use a butter knife to spread the icing on top of the cookies, or you can use a piping bag with small decorator tips to place the icing exactly where you want it.
 Top with colored sprinkles, if desired.
 Leave the cookies out until the icing dries (a few hours).